ehrbhein/REST-api-with-OAuth2.0/README.md

 Tokens are used throughout the different lab exercise of the course.
 Having a copy of those token might come in handy when you try to simulate them on your local environment.

 The tokens are stored on [TOKENS.md file](./TOKENS.md).

+### Commands

+Throughout the course, different commands are utilized to demonstrate running servers and HTTP requests using `httpie`.
+Some commands are saved on [this file](./COMMANDS.md).